Phhofm/tailwind-sandbox/readme.md

 # Tailwind Sandbox

-This is part of my Tailwind From Scratch course.
+This is part of the Tailwind From Scratch course on Udemy.
 The sandbox contains around 20 different folders/files that focus on specific aspects/classes of Tailwind.

-If you are taking the course, use the **"tailwind-sandbox-starter"** folder and work through the course with me.
-The **"tailwind-sandbox-done"** folder is obviously the finished code.
+tailwind-sandbox is my folder which I used to follow the course along by coping the starter folder. tailwind-sandbox-starter is the original folder with the empty html files and the tailwind-sandbox-done folder is the finished ccode.

 We are just using the Play CDN for this part of the course.

-The main projects for the course will be in a different repo.